SAP-samples/partner-reference-application/Tutorials/17-Guided-Tour.md

     <img src="./images/17_one_off_guided_tour_poetryslamobjectpage.png" width="100%">

-8. Click on *Nathalie Perrin* in the *Bookings* table to get an overview about the booking of *Nathalie Perrin*.
+8. Click on *Nathalie Perrin* in the *Bookings* table to get an overview of the booking for *Nathalie Perrin*.

     > Note: You navigated to the *Visits* Object Page of the Poetry Slams application.

     <img src="./images/17_one_off_guided_tour_visitsobjectpage.png" width="100%">

-9. Click on the *Maintain Visitor* button to get an overview about all bookings of *Nathalie Perrin*.
+9. Click on the *Maintain Visitor* button to get an overview of all the bookings for *Nathalie Perrin*.

     > Note: You navigated to the *Visitors* application of the Poetry Slam Manager solution.